ZeRoGerc/artist-info/README.md

 # artist-info
-Project for Yandex summer school
+Application for showing information about famous artists.